-Hollow Knight is a few years old now, but this Metroidvania action-adventure game still looks great and is one of the best Xbox indie games — plus the sequel’s coming before next summer, giving you time to play.
+Hollow Knight is a few years old now, but this Metroidvania action-adventure game still looks great and is one of the best Xbox indie games — plus the sequel’s coming out later this year or early next year, giving you time to play.
 Explore Hallownest as the Knight, and enjoy nonlinear gameplay and a gorgeous orchestral score.
 Right now you can get the Voidheart Edition, which includes the original game plus four content packs to expand the game.
-Hollow Knight is currently included with Game Pass.
+Hollow Knight is currently included with Xbox Game Pass.

 Ori and the Blind Forest is one of the most beautiful indie games you can play on Xbox.
 The classic platformer from Moon Studios sees you play as Ori, journeying through the world to save the dying forest of Nibel.
 With hand-painted artwork and a fully orchestrated score, this is an immersive experience — and the Definitive Edition brings new areas, new secrets, new abilities, and more.
 Ori and the Blind Forest is currently included with Game Pass.

 Although Firewatch is technically classed as a walking simulator, Campo Santo’s adventure game is much, much more.
 A rich narrative-driven story, gorgeous visuals, and Cissy Jones (The Walking Dead) as the voice of Delilah ensure an immersive experience from start to finish.
 Set in the 80s in the Wyoming wilderness, you play as Henry, a fire lookout in the Shoshone National Forest.
 When strange things start happening to Henry, a mystery begins to unravel, all while he develops a relationship with his supervisor, Delilah, via walkie-talkie.
-Firewatch is a must-play for fans of story-driven games, and it’s currently included with Game Pass.
+Firewatch is a must-play for fans of story-driven games.

-Oxenfree 2: Lost Signals is coming soon, so there’s no time like the present to play the first Oxenfree game, if you haven’t already.
+Oxenfree 2: Lost Signals is coming out in July 2023 (but not right away on Xbox), so there’s no time like the present to play the first Oxenfree game if you haven’t already.
 With a Stranger Things vibe and an outstanding soundtrack from musician scntfc (that you’ll want to listen to on Spotify long after you’ve finished the game), this supernatural thriller sees you play as Alex, a teenager who brings her stepbrother Jonas to a sleepover with friends on an old military island.
 When the group accidentally opens a ghostly gate, what happens next is up to you.
 Decisions matter here, and the intelligent conversation system and humor make the game.